 PING stands for Packet Internet Groper.
-It is computer network tool which is used to test whether a particular host is reachable across an IP address or not.
+It is a computer network tool that is used to test whether a particular host is reachable across an IP address or not.

-There are five types of passwords can be set on a Cisco router:
+There are five types of passwords that can be set on a Cisco router:

 HSRP is Cisco’s proprietary

-It should include subnet mask of each destination address.
+It should include the subnet mask of each destination address.